 Is a science-art collaboration between a visual artist/electron microscopist, an ethnobotanist and a landscape architect.
 The project revolves around plant physiology, ethnobotany, climate research and ecosystem restoration.
 The aim is a touring photographic (micrographic) exhibition and a book on the topic of plant physiology, ethnobotany and climate research.

-This is a short video interview that I made when I last visited Kathleen and the Botanical Dimensions.
+This is a short video interview that I made when I last visited Kathleen and the Botanical Dimensions for the first time, in 2017.
 Here she is describing the place and her vision.

 In the months prior to my meeting with Kathleen I had begun to obsess over stomata – the tiny little “breathing mechanisms” of plants, through which the plant “inhales” the air that we are exhaling, using the CO2 to create O2 (and carbohydrates).
 This way we keep breathing back and forth – the plants and us animals – eternally linked through this cycle.
 The point of connection being this little organ on the leaf of the plant.